HIPAA Compliant Pagers. No Really, It's a Thing.

 It’s not all bad news for those who aren’t quite ready to put the pager out to pasture.

 In fact, they have existed for about a year now.
 If you didn’t hear about it, you’re not alone.
 Most of the focus has been on the secure text messaging apps that are flooding your local app store.

 How to Encrypt Your Pager

 Fortunately, it’s easy to upgrade your pagers to be HIPAA compliant.
 “Essentially, it’s as easy as swapping out your existing pager to an encrypted model.
 Your pager number will remain the same”, explained Sandy Butler, Senior Sales Executive at Spok Mobile.

-Pro Tip: If you use an answering service or in-house call center make sure they connect to your paging company via TAP, SNPP, or WCTP protocols to ensure a HIPAA compliant connection to the paging terminal.
+Pro Tip: If you use a medical answering service or in-house call center make sure they connect to your paging company via TAP, SNPP, or WCTP protocols to ensure a HIPAA compliant connection to the paging terminal.